roe-dl/weewx-skymap-almanac/README.md

   sidereal time.
 * **Civil time**: Civil time you find in the lower right corner together with the date.

+You can choose which time is used within the caption of the analemma:

+* **LMT**: Local Mean Time.
+  This differs from solar time by the equation of time.
+  Often an analemma is provided for 12:00:00 Local Mean Time.
+* **UTC**: World time.
+* **civil**: The local timezone time.

 ## Links